dwave-examples/image-segmentation/README.md

 the hybrid discrete quadratic model solver available in Leap, and demonstrate how to build a DQM object from a set of numpy vectors.

+Additionally, this repository demonstrates the ability of D-Wave's Leap IDE to automatically load a new workspace with specialized packages using a YAML file.
-This example uses a YAML file to automatically load its workspace with a specialized package, OpenCV, that is popular for computer vision applications.
+In particular, this demo utilizes the OpenCV package that is popular for computer vision applications.

 ## Usage